gekola/rack-swagger/README.md

   )
 ```

+##### Setting basePath manually

 If you're not using overwrite_base_path, rack-swagger will just use your
 basePath value from your JSON files.

-**Important note**: This basePath value will vary for each JSON file:
+But just know that basePath will have
+different values depending on the file:

 * For the resource files, it should point to the API root path.
 * For the root file, it should point to the API root path, plus "/docs/api-docs".